Floorp-Projects/Floorp/docs/contributing/editor.rst

 :code:`./mach configure`, it should work out of the box.
 Configuration for this lives in :code:`.ycm_extra_conf` at the root of the repo.

+Rust auto-completion should work both with the default completer (RLS, as of this writing), or with `rust-analyzer <https://rust-analyzer.github.io/manual.html#youcompleteme>`__.

 ESLint
 ~~~~~~